JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 #### 3.3.1.1 Memory bandwidth and vectorized processing

 For data warehouse queries that need to scan over millions of rows, a big bottleneck is the bandwidth for getting data from **disk into memory**.
 However, that is not the only bottleneck.
-Developers of analytical databases also worry about efficiently using the bandwidth from **main memory into the CPU cache**, avoiding branch mispredictions and bubbles in the CPU instruction processing pipeline, and making use of single-instruction-multi-data (SIMD) instructions in modern CPUs.
+Developers of analytical databases also worry about efficiently using the bandwidth from **main memory into the CPU cache**, avoiding branch mis-predictions and bubbles in the CPU instruction processing pipeline, and making use of single-instruction-multi-data (SIMD) instructions in modern CPUs.

 Besides reducing the volume of data that needs to be loaded from disk, column-oriented storage layouts are also good for making efficient use of CPU cycles.
 For example, the query engine can take a chunk of compressed column data that fits comfortably in the CPU’s **L1 cache** and iterate through it in a tight loop (that is, with no function calls).
 A CPU can execute such a loop much faster than code that requires a lot of function calls and conditions for each record that is processed.
 Column compression allows more rows from a column to fit in the same amount of L1 cache.
-Operators, such as the bitwise AND and OR described previously, can be designed to operate on such chunks of compressed column data directly.
+Operators, such as the bitwise `AND` and `OR` described previously, can be designed to operate on such chunks of compressed column data directly.
 This technique is known as **vectorized processing** [58, 49].

 ### 3.3.2 Sort Order in Column Storage